45th Reunion

 Classmate panelists:

 • Dr. Mark A. Gluck is a Professor of Neuroscience and Public Health, and Director of the Aging and Brain Health Alliance, at Rutgers University.
-His research focuses on the cognitive, computational, and neural bases of learning and memory; the consequences of memory loss due to aging and Alzheimer’s disease; and how sleep and exercise can improve cognition and brain health
+His research focuses on healthy aging; the cognitive, computational, and neural bases of learning and memory; the consequences of memory loss due to aging and Alzheimer’s disease; and how sleep and exercise can improve cognition and brain health

 • Dr. Patricia F. Harris is Professor of Medicine and Clinical Chief of the UCLA Division of Geriatrics, practicing both geriatric and palliative care medicine.
 She has played a central role in advancing innovative models of care for older adults.
 Patty founded the Geriatric Medical Home Visit Program, a home-based primary care program serving frail older adults, providing medical care to patients unable to access traditional clinic-based services.